 And the rest is history.
 You just fell prey to phishing.

+The majority of all cyberattacks occur through stolen login credentials typically obtained through various forms of phishing attacks.
 Threat actors use phishing to trick people into handing over sensitive information such as passwords and health data.
 This method typically leverages email to trick users into giving up credentials or downloading software intended to damage or control a device or network.

 There are a few different common types.